ronanchilvers/ronanchilvers.github.io/content/posts/mountaintop-isolation.md

 summary: A quick introduction to the solo journalling game Mountaintop Isolation
 draft: false
 tags:
-  - Mountaintop Isolation
-  - Wretched & Alone
+  - wretched-and-alone
 ---
 One of my favourite radio shows from the dim and distant past was [Nightfall](https://archive.org/details/CBC_NightfallOTR), creepy and disturbing stories of all sorts that used the power of radio and imagination to tell terrifying tales.
 The series often explored themes of isolation, loneliness and confusion with protagonists unsure what was going on or who they could trust.
 Characters were plunged into unfamiliar situations where the normal conveniences of life were out of reach.
 I've always enjoyed these stories as they tell us about a world outside our normal lives where the mysterious becomes tangible.
 This is a big part of the reason why I enjoy role playing games of all sorts - they give you a chance to live in other worlds, unchained from reality, where anything can happen.

 Recently I listened to some episodes of [A Game of One's Own](https://snazzytapir.com/581-2/podcasts/a-game-of-ones-own/) where the host [Maddy Searle](https://snazzytapir.com/581-2/about/) plays through a solo journalling game named [Mountaintop Isolation](https://lalionnepublishing.itch.io/mountaintop-isolation).
 Maddy is a very engaging storyteller and her play-through thoroughly hooked my interest in trying one of these games out.

 Given that many of them are based on the "Wretched & Alone" system, its no surprise that the tone and setting are usually pretty bleak!
 As the introduction to the game says